 How different material corrode

 The corrosion rate of zinc is more than ten times lower compared to carbon steel.
-Zinc is therefore a supreme choice for corrosion protection.
+Zinc is therefore a great choice for corrosion protection.
 For our Hot Dip Galvanized (HDG) systems, steel products are dipped into molten zinc.
 This gives an alloy coating layer that significantly reduces corrosion rates.

 Stainless Steel (SS) contains high amounts of chromium.
 The addition of chromium leads to the formation of a thin passivation layer on the surface.
 This allows for contact with water and other electrolytes without corrosion, which would be experienced with unprotected carbon steel.
 Oglaend System produces our systems in 316/316L grade and A4 fasteners, which deliver high resistance against corrosion.